kubecd/kubecd/README.md

 ## Installing and Running

+First, ensure you have Python 3.5 (run `python3 --version`).

-You can install from jfrog artifactory ([see this page](https://zedge.work/repos/zedge-dev-tools/artifactory/#python)) for how to configure Pip to fetch packages from our private repo):
+Currently, the Python package must be installed from Zedge's artifactory ([see this page](https://zedge.work/repos/zedge-dev-tools/artifactory/#python) for how to configure Pip to fetch packages from there):

     pip install kubecd
     kcd --help

+If you are using an OS that ships only with Python 2.7 (such as Ubuntu), you can use [pipsi](https://github.com/mitsuhiko/pipsi) to install instead, and add `~/.local/bin` to your PATH:

+    pip install pipsi
+    pipsi install --python=python3 kubecd
+    export PATH=$HOME/.local/bin:$PATH

 ## Contributing